Get file type java and extract document metadata with GroupDocs.Redaction in Java

 Step 1: Open a File Stream

-Start by opening an input stream for your target document:
+Start by creating an InputStream for the target document:

 FileInputStream stream = new FileInputStream("YOUR_DOCUMENT_DIRECTORY/Sample.docx");

-Create a Redactor instance using the file stream.
-This object will be used to access the document’s metadata.
+Create a Redactor instance using the stream.
+This object gives you access to the document’s metadata.

 final Redactor redactor = new Redactor(stream);